mojtabaakbari221b/django-oscar-zarinpal-gateway/README.rst

 * make valid total price in gateway.py
 * check currency and reject if is'nt IRR
 * add oscar zarrinpay in payment-methods
+* check logic again, specially redirect to payment-method
+* delete redirect to native payment method in navbar

 Link
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Thanks for the inspirations of other packages written, especially https://github.com/udox/oscar-sagepay .

 If you find a bug or have a question, you can contact me via the link below `mojtaba.akbari.221B@gmail.com`_.